kangarko/docs/docs/bans/compatability/index.md

 <hr>
 ## Minecraft Version

-You can run ***Bans-Plugin*** on the following Minecraft versions below.
-Please note that the x stands for any sub-version, for example, 1.21 or 1.21.1.
+You can run **Bans** on the following Minecraft versions below.
+Please note that the `∂x` stands for any sub-version, for example, 1.21 or 1.21.1.

 > Many issues are often caused by incompatible other plugins such as ProtocolLib and not by your Minecraft version.
 Make sure all dependencies are up-to-date.
 We reserve the right to close tickets with startup log with errors from other plugins since they might interfere.